 In most cases involving a tax debt, interest and penalties accrue and become a very significant portion of the total amount due.

-In an IRS penalty abatement, our attorneys will work hard so that it can be either eliminated altogether or adjusted to something much more reasonable.
+In an IRS penalty abatement case, our attorneys will work hard so that tax debt can be either eliminated altogether or adjusted to something much more reasonable.
 Penalty abatement does not eliminate tax debt, however.

 This tax relief option can be one of the most significant savings vehicles for a taxpayer when it comes to resolving IRS tax debt.
 Proper attorney representation with the IRS typically leads to a very favorable outcome.

 In certain situations, the IRS will agree to forgive tax penalties resulting from late filing of a tax return, tax deposit or other tax payment, this is called penalty abatement.
 There are a few different types of penalty abatement currently approved by the IRS.
 Seeking penalty relief is a good idea if you wish to minimize the amount you owe, but each method has its own stringent requirements.
 Here are your basic options:

 To qualify for abatement a taxpayer must meet certain criteria and possess an acceptable reason for failing to pay their taxes or paying their taxes late.
 The taxpayer must convince the IRS that their situation qualifies for penalty abatement in order to benefit from this provision.
 The qualifications according to current guidelines include:

 - Ignorance of tax law

 - Compliance with current tax requirements

 - Medical illness (personal or a family member)

 - Natural disasters